 One of these days, there is going to be a bright brutal line drawn right down the middle of our stories: before the ocean came, and after the ocean came.
 The stories from after the ocean came will be grim things, few and far between, just like us.

 It does not have to be this way.
 Forget about seemingly impossible tasks like “saving the planet” — the planet is going to be just fine whether we are on it or not, thank you very much — and save your stories from the sea.
 Save mine.
 Do something to make the powerful listen, and do it today.
 There is much to be done just within reach of your arm.
-Do that, and you’ll have one hell of a story, along with people to hear the telling.
+Do that, and you’ll have one hell of a story, along with, perhaps, people left to hear the telling.

 The stakes have never been higher (and our need for your support has never been greater).

 For over two decades, Truthout’s journalists have worked tirelessly to give our readers the news they need to understand and take action in an increasingly complex world.
 At a time when we should be reaching even more people, big tech has suppressed independent news in their algorithms and drastically reduced our traffic.
 Less traffic this year has meant a sharp decline in donations.

 The fact that you’re reading this message gives us hope for Truthout’s future and the future of democracy.
 As we cover the news of today and look to the near and distant future we need your help to keep our journalists writing.